mel-project/bridge-sol/README.md

 # Ethereum Bridge Contract

-The Ethereum bridge contract tracks the latest known block header of the Themelio chain.
-This is updated with an open function that anyone can call, `update_block_header`.
-In order to verify a block header is valid the contract must check that it is signed by >2/3 of the themelio block validator stake.
+The Ethereum bridge contract stores valid Themelio network block headers using the `relayHeader` function, which anyone can call.
+In order to verify that a block header is valid the contract must verifies that it has been signed by >2/3 of the Themelio block validator stake.

 ### Tracking Epochs